HomeGlossaryGoogle Analytics

 By using Google Analytics, website owners and administrators can gain a better understanding of their website’s traffic and performance, and can make data-driven decisions to improve their website’s success.

-Sentiment, in the context of search engine optimization (SEO), refers to the emotional or psychological state of a user as they interact with a website.
+Referral traffic, in the context of search engine optimization (SEO), refers to the traffic that is generated when a user clicks on a link on

 Scroll to Top